 The IN[0:1] pins allow direct control of both channels.
-A logic [0] level turns off the channel and a logic[1] level turns it on (Channel control in Normal mode).
-When the device is in Sleep mode, a transition from logic 0 to logic 1 on any of these pins wake it up (Sleep mode).
-If it is desired to automatically turn on the channels after a transition to Fail-safe mode, inputs IN[0] and IN[1] must be externally connected to the VPWR pin by a pull-up resistor (e.g. 10 kOhm typ.).
+A logic [0] level turns off the channel and a logic[1] level turns it on.
+When the device is in Sleep mode, a transition from logic 0 to logic 1 on any of these pins wakes it up (Channel configuration through the SPI).
+If it is desired to automatically turn on the channels after a transition to Fail-safe mode, inputs IN[0] and IN[1] must be externally connected to the VPWR pin by a pull-up resistor (e.g. 10 k Ω typ.).
 However, this prevents the device from going into Sleep mode.
 Both IN pins are internally connected to a pull-down resistor.